- Featured Columnists

 Investing in stocks (equities) or bonds (fixed income) involves risk.
 There is the risk that the value of stocks you own may go down as well as a risk that the bonds may quit paying interest, may not be repaid on maturity or that their values may decline while you own them.
 You decide to take those risks in the hope that the increased return (more than what you can get on a CD) justifies the risk.

 It does not always work out that way, but, over time, the average returns of equities and fixed income investments have been better than the returns of lower risk (or guaranteed no-risk) ways of investing.
-However, the year of 2008 was a bad one for stocks with the S&P 500 index falling 37% while it rose by over 26% in 2009, 15% in 2010, 2% in 2011, 16% in 2012, 32% in 2013, over 13% in 2014 and 1% in 2015.
+However, the year of 2008 was a bad one for stocks with the S&P 500 index falling 38% while it has risen every year since then.
 Here is some information to help you put the risk/return consideration into perspective.

 How does investing work